Integral points on elliptic curves and explicit valuations of division polynomials: Preliminaries on elliptic divisibility sequences

 Let $E$ be an elliptic curve defined over $K$ (by this we will always mean that $E$ is given by a Weierstrass equation), and let $\mathcal{O} \neq P \in E(K)$.
 Let $W_n$ be the elliptic divisibility sequence associated to $E$ and $P$.
 If we change the Weierstrass equation for $E$, we may change the elliptic divisibility sequence.
 For example, it will be convenient to change the equation to one in minimal Weierstrass form, so we can consider the reduction type.
 Fortunately, the associated elliptic divisibility sequence changes in a simple fashion, as described by Proposition \ref{prop:divpoly}\ref{item:homothety}.
 This immediately gives the following result, which will be important enough for the later results that we include it as a theorem.

-\begin{theorem} Let $E$ be an elliptic curve defined over $K$ and let $\mathcal{O} \neq P \in E(K)$.
+\begin{theorem} Let $E$ be an elliptic curve defined over a $p$-adic field $K$ with valuation $v$, given by Weierstrass form, and let $\mathcal{O} \neq P \in E(K)$.
 Let $W_n$ be the associated elliptic divisibility sequence.
 Then there exists an isomorphism $\phi: E \rightarrow E'$, defined over $K$, to an elliptic curve $E'$ in minimal Weierstrass form.
 Let $W_n'$ be the elliptic divisibility sequence associated to $\phi(P)$.
 Then there exists an $r_P \in \ZZ$ such that

 \end{theorem}